axelarnetwork/axelarate-community/UPGRADE.md

 	--from validator --gas auto --gas-adjustment 1.5
 ```

 2. Backup the state and keys.
+If you used the default path then do this in the host (outside the container):
 ```
-mv /home/axelard/.axelar /home/axelard/.axelar_backup
+mv ~/.axelar_testnet ~/.axelar_testnet_upgrade-v0.12_backup
 ```
-**Note that your state folder may exist at a different path if you are running your node with the binaries.**
+**Note that your state folder may exist at a different path if you are running your node with the binaries or if you used a non-default path.**

 3. Reset blockchain state
 ```